O‘AHU SEABIRD AID

 Seabird fallout season is our busiest time of the year!
 Our O‘ahu-based staff works with drop-off locations and our veterinary partners to get birds examined, stabilized and on to release.
 Each bird gets a health check and hydration if necessary before release.
 Most birds have a quick turnaround time.
 Birds that require medical care or long-term rehabilitation are sent to our main wildlife hospital facility.

-2022 SEASON: O‘AHU SEABIRD AID PROGRAM INFORMATION
+2024 O‘AHU SEABIRD AID PROGRAM

-Click Here to Download the OSA Informational Poster
+Download the OSA Informational Rack Card

-O‘AHU SEABIRD DROP-OFF LOCATIONS
+PRIMARY O‘AHU SEABIRD DROP-OFF LOCATION

-Feather and Fur Animal Hospital
+Feather and Fur Animal Hospital (24 Hours)

-25 Kaneohe Bay Dr #132, Kailua, HI 96734
+25 Kaneohe Bay Dr #260, Kailua, HI 96734 | Phone: (808) 254-1548

 Additional drop-off locations can be found on the DLNR Division of Forestry and Wildlife website.